thr3a/docs-generator-for-chatgpt/mise/index.md

 To just print stdout/stderr directly, use `--interleave`, the `task_output` setting, or `MISE_TASK_OUTPUT=interleave`.

 Stdin is not read by default.
 To enable this, set `raw = true` on the task that needs it.
 This will prevent it running in parallel with any other task-a RWMutex will get a write lock in this case.
+This also prevents redactions applied to the output.

 Extra arguments will be passed to the task, for example, if we want to run in release mode: